 |Attachmate EXTRA!
 X-treme Options Pack

 This file contains late-breaking information about this release of Attachmate EXTRA!
 X-treme Options Pack.
 The Attachmate EXTRA!
-X-treme Options Pack provides 16-bit APIs, CASL macro support, and Shared Folders. .
+X-treme Options Pack provides 16-bit APIs, encryption, and keyboard driver updates.
+For details on the full EXTRA!
+X-treme v.
+8, see readme_extra.htm.

 The EXTRA!
 X-treme Options Pack has not been submitted for Windows 2000 certification or Windows XP certification.